ballarat-hackerspace/bhack.in/README.md

 ================================================================================

-This is the Drupal install profile / makefile source for the bHack.in website, the home of the Ballarat Hackersapce.
+This is the Drupal install profile / makefile source for the bHack.in website, the home of the Ballarat Hackerspace.